Monday, March 28, 2022

 Other details were more confusing than enlightening.
 Panos was going to live with his “son in law” Andrea with an illegible last name (Chenfrotis?) on Market Street in Wilmington.
 Panos, who listed his age as 27, seemed a tad young to have a son-in-law.
 Giovanni, also from Agulnitsa, was going to live with Andrea, too.
 He listed Andrea as a friend in the manifest.
 Both men were listed as pastry cooks.

 I pored over Wilmington’s street directories, and couldn’t find any listings for Cokinos, but I did see a lot of Greek confectioners listed in Wilmington in the early 1900s.
-Greek owned confectionery businesses were definitely a thing.
+Greek owned candy shops were definitely a thing.

-I am not sure when or why James moved to DC, but I found a tiny announcement in the Washington Post on July 28, 1906 stating that Louis Pappas Paleologos was selling his candy business at 721 8th Street to James Cokinos.
+I am not sure why James moved to DC, but I found a tiny announcement in the Washington Post on July 28, 1906 stating that Louis Pappas Paleologos was selling his candy business at 721 8th Street to James Cokinos.
 Wow.
-This is the oldest record showing our family’s arrival in Washington and the new spelling of Kokinos with a "C." Looks like my grandfather was the first of his brothers to come here after all.
+This is the oldest record showing our family’s arrival in Washington and the new spelling of Kokinos with a "C."

 Friday, March 4, 2022